 Don’t Go In the Water at Millwood State Park

-As a teenager, I’d always heard how big the fish were at Millwood State Park, just nine miles north of Ashdown.
+As a teenager, I’d always heard how big the fish were at Millwood State Park, just nine miles northeast of Ashdown.
 But I don’t recall anyone mentioning the size of the alligators!

 Sure, I knew the reptiles were there.
 They’d been known to swim beneath boats or slip off the bank and into the water.
 But to be honest, when I heard folks talk I thought their stories were more tall tale than fact.
 Then I met Superintendent Mark Myers.

 “You should see this,” Mark said as he took me around the park and pulled up along the bank downstream from the dam.
 He passed the binoculars to me and at first I only saw an egret perched atop a log.
 But then I spotted it, a young alligator sunning itself on the log beneath the bird’s feet.
 “They love it down here because fishermen toss back gar and other fish they don’t want, and the alligators have plenty to eat.”

 The problem, however, is that the alligators have multiplied over the years, despite the few permits doled out each September which allows alligator hunting.
 Some bulls have grown so large they’ve weighed in at more than 800 pounds and measured more than 12 feet long.
 According to Mark, these big critters are one of the main reasons swimming isn’t allowed in the park.

 “If you bring your dog with you, you have to watch them,” Mark says.
 “If the gators get ahold of them, they’re just another tasty snack.”